 - Survey data indicate that maintenance enforcement programs are operating primarily for the benefit of children.
-Of the cases registered with the programs in March 2003, the large majority included a support amount for children.
-This included 97% of the caseload in British Columbia, 91% in Prince Edward Island, 90% in Saskatchewan, 81% in Alberta and 75% in Ontario. - Maintenance enforcement program caseloads have been increasing in most jurisdictions.
-Compared with March 2002, the caseload in March 2003 was up 10% in Prince Edward Island, 6% in Alberta and 5% in Quebec.
-In Ontario and British Columbia, caseloads remained fairly stable, while in Saskatchewan, enrolment declined slightly (-2%). - In each of the six reporting provinces, for cases that have a regular monthly payment, the majority of cases (50 to 71%) involve a payment of \$400 or less.
-Few cases (2% to 5%) require a monthly payment greater than \$1,000. - For the month of March 2003, the most recent month of data available, a large proportion of cases were in compliance with their regular monthly payment due, ranging from 49% of cases in Prince Edward Island to 79% of cases in Quebec4. - During 2002/2003, reporting provinces collected the majority of the money that was due in the form of regular monthly payments.
-Of the four provinces that provide these annual data, Prince Edward Island collected 66% of the approximately \$8 million due for that year, British
+Of the cases registered with the programs in March 2004, the large majority included a support amount for children.
+This included 97% of the caseload in British Columbia, 96% in New Brunswick, 91% in Prince Edward Island, 90% in Saskatchewan, 79% in Alberta and 73% in Ontario. - Maintenance enforcement program caseloads have been increasing in several jurisdictions.
+Compared with March 2003, the caseload in March 2004 was up 7% in Prince Edward Island, 4% in Quebec, and 2% in Ontario and Saskatchewan.
+In New Brunswick, there was a 3% increase in the number of cases enrolled from April 2003.
+In British Columbia, the caseload remained fairly stable, while in Alberta, enrolment declined by 3%. - Among cases that have a regular monthly payment in each of the seven reporting provinces, a large proportion (46% to 68%) involve a payment of \$400 or less.
+Few cases (1% to 5%) require a monthly payment greater than \$1,000. - For the month of March 2004, the most recent month of data available, the majority of cases were in compliance with their regular monthly payment due, ranging from 55% of cases in Prince Edward Island to 79% of cases in Quebec. - During 2003/2004, reporting provinces collected the majority of the money that was due in the form of regular monthly payments.
+Of the four provinces that provide these annual data, Prince Edward Island collected 66% of the approximately \$8 million

-- Columbia collected 71% of the \$154 million due5, Saskatchewan collected 79% of the \$30 million due and Quebec collected 89% of the \$406 million due. - In March 2003, of those cases enrolled in the MEPs in Prince Edward Island, Quebec, Saskatchewan and British Columbia, about two-thirds of payors had first entered the program with arrears.
-Of these, almost one-third (31%) had paid off their arrears and another 21% saw their arrears decrease.
-Just under one-half (46%) saw their arrears increase.
-In about 2% of cases, arrears remained constant. - During 2002/2003, MEPs utilized mainly administrative enforcement actions, as opposed to court actions, to secure payments.
-In British Columbia, trying to find the payor ("tracing") was the most often performed administrative enforcement activity (38% of all administrative enforcement activities) whereas in Saskatchewan, this action ranked third (20%), after demand for information (29%) and jurisdictional garnishment and attachment (24%).
+- due for that year, British Columbia collected 71% of the \$152 million due, Saskatchewan collected 78% of the \$30 million due and Quebec collected 92% of the \$432 million due. - In March 2004, of those cases enrolled in the MEPs in Prince Edward Island, Quebec, Saskatchewan and British Columbia, about two-thirds of payors had first entered the program with arrears.
+Of these, 41% had paid off their arrears and another 25% saw their arrears decrease.
+One-third (33%) saw their arrears increase.
+In about 1% of cases, arrears remained constant. - During 2003/2004, MEPs utilized mainly administrative enforcement actions, as opposed to court actions, to secure payments.
+In British Columbia, trying to find the payor ("tracing") was the most often performed administrative enforcement activity (35% of all administrative enforcement activities) whereas in Saskatchewan, this action ranked third (18%), after demand for information (35%) and jurisdictional garnishment and attachment (21%).

-^{4.} In certain cases if the program is certain to recover the sum from the payor, Quebec legislation allows for the MEP to provide an advance to the recipient to help ensure regularity of payments.
+4. In certain cases, if the program is certain to recover the sum from the payor, Quebec legislation allows for the MEP to provide an advance to the recipient to help ensure regularity of payments.
 Advances are considered to be support payments and must be repaid by the payor.

-^{5.} British Columbia maintains a policy of allowing direct payments to be made and received by its clientele throughout the case duration, and since most of these direct payments are not reported until after the survey data are collected, a substantial number of payors are reported as not having paid, even though they actually have.
+5. British Columbia maintains a policy of allowing direct payments to be made and received by its clientele throughout the case duration, and since most of these direct payments are not reported until after the survey data are collected, a substantial number of payors are reported as not having paid, even though they actually have.